 If you find a bit of kiwi dribbled down the front of a shirt, don't fear, it is easy for you to remove the stain.
 As with almost any type of fruit stain, the spot must be treated before the garment is washed.
-Heat and age are not good for fruit stains because the tannin that causes the stain becomes darker the longer it sits on fabric.
+Heat and age are not suitable for fruit stains because the tannin that causes the stain becomes darker the longer it sits on fabric.

 Remove any solids that fall onto the surface of the fabric.
 Use a spoon or dull edge of a knife to lift the solids straight up.
 Never rub because that will drive the stain deeper into the fabrics.
 If it happens to be kiwi juice, blot the stain with a white cloth to absorb the moisture.

-As soon as possible after the stain happens, rinse the area with cold water water.
+As soon as possible after the stain happens, rinse the area with cold water.
 This can be done by holding the stained area under a running faucet, flushing the stain from the wrong side to drive out the stain.
 Or, you can blot the stain with a sponge or white towel dipped in plain cold water.

 Treat the stained area with a solvent-based stain remover like Zout, Shout, or Spray 'n Wash.
 If you don't have a stain remover, use a bit of heavy-duty liquid laundry detergent (Tide or Persil have highly rated performance) to treat the stain.
 These detergents contain enough enzymes to break down the tannin in the stain.
 Work the stain remover or detergent into the kiwi stain with your fingers or a soft-bristled brush and allow it to work for at least fifteen minutes.
 Rinse with warm water and wash as recommended on the garment's care label.